zzm634/typeorm-no-arp/docs/faq.md

 Make sure to add `"type": "module"` in the `package.json` of your project so TypeORM will know to use `import( ... )` on files.

-To avoid circular dependency import issues use the `Related` wrapper type for relation type definitions in entities:
+To avoid circular dependency import issues use the `Relation` wrapper type for relation type definitions in entities:

 ```typescript
 @Entity()